Rally Sox! Boston on brink of title after 9-6 win over LA | New Country 923

 Game 5 is Sunday at Dodger Stadium, where the Red Sox can close out a spectacular season with their fourth title in 15 years.
 Boston picked Game 2 winner David Price to start on short rest against fellow lefty Clayton Kershaw.

-Shortly after Yasiel Puig’s three-run homer in the sixth put the Dodgers up 4-0, Boston’s incredible surge began with pinch-hitter Mitch Moreland’s three-run homer.
+Soon after Yasiel Puig’s three-run homer in the sixth put the Dodgers up 4-0, Boston’s incredible surge began with pinch-hitter Mitch Moreland’s three-run homer.
+By the time they were done decimating the Dodgers’ bullpen, six Red Sox had combined for seven hits — four for extra bases.

+Boston scored just two runs in its first 24 innings at Dodger Stadium, but added nine more in the last three innings of Game 4.

+“Sometimes in October we talk about mechanics, and how you feel at the plate and all that, (but) sometimes it’s will,” manager Alex Cora said.
+“You will yourself to do great things.
+And it started very simple.
+A few good at-bats, and then the big swing, and we kept rolling and we didn’t stop playing.”

-After this impressive escape, the superlative Boston roster that won 108 regular-season games and then rolled through the 100-win New York Yankees and the defending champion Houston Astros to win the AL pennant is now one win from this formerly tormented franchise’s ninth World Series crown.
+The superlative Boston roster that won 108 regular-season games and then rolled through the 100-win New York Yankees and defending champion Houston Astros to win the AL pennant is now one win from this formerly tormented franchise’s ninth World Series crown.

 Enrique Hernandez hit a two-run homer in the ninth for Los Angeles, which could become the first team to lose the World Series on its home field in back-to-back seasons since the New York Giants lost at the Polo Grounds to the Yankees in 1936 and 1937.